-1. Placement into classes will follow the procedures outlined below.
+- Placement into classes will follow the procedures outlined below.
 All students will be placed in the classes for which they qualify based on data.
-Parents and students who disagree with the recommended placement and would prefer their son or daughter take

-- 2. A student may not request a transfer from one teacher to another. - 3.
-A student must be enrolled for credit in a math course through the senior year even if four credits in math have already been earned.

-4. For an elective course, students should list at least five (5) alternative courses on their course request form.
+Parents and students who disagree with the recommended placement and would prefer their son or daughter take - a lower level class must sign a release form for the transfer to occur.
+Parents and students who disagree with the recommended placement and would prefer their son or daughter take a higher level class must sign a release form for the transfer to occur.
+Transfer to the higher level course will occur without penalty after the mid-point of the first grading period (P1) if the student has attained an average of 93 or greater in the course. - 2.
+A student may not request a transfer from one teacher to another. - A student must be enrolled for credit in a math course through the senior year even if four credits in math have already been earned. - 4.
+For an elective course, students should list at least five (5) alternative courses on their course request form.